malandrakisgeo/mnemosyne/README.md

 Mnemosyne currently works with Spring, but more integrations are coming.

 ## Basic idea
-The basic idea is that, when multiple Java Methods that return the same object type need to be cached, it should be possible to update their caches at once.
-In the vast majority of the cases, one can assign a unique ID to a cached object, and that ID can then be used for simultaneous updates of multiple caches.
+The basic idea is that, when multiple Java Methods returning the same object type are cached, it should be possible to update their caches at once.
+One can assign a unique ID to a cached object, and that ID can then be used for simultaneous updates of multiple caches.

+The objects may be returned from a cache as they are, or as collection elements.
+Some caches may be subject to conditional updates.
-Mnemosyne is designed with this in mind.
+Mnemosyne is designed with these considerations in mind.

-Whenever an application calls a Method cached by mnemosyne, the arguments are assembled to a Key.
-The Key is then used to retrieve from a local mnemosyne cache the IDs of the objects to be returned.
-These objects are then searched for in a common
-Value Pool for the object type.

 The basic structure of mnemosyne is easy to understand with a practical example: an application that caches transactions.

 ![Mnemosyne structure](structure-by-example.png?raw=true)

+When an application calls a Method cached by mnemosyne, the arguments are assembled to a CompoundKey.
+The CompoundKey is then used to retrieve from a local mnemosyne cache the IDs of the objects to be returned.
+These objects are stored in a common Value Pool for the object type, mapped to their IDs.

+When an application calls a Method that updates an object of a cached type, the operation is propagated to the Value Pool, effectively updating all caches at once with the latest version of an object.
+Local caches may have values added or removed on conditions.

 If an object with a particular ID is updated, it is updated in the Value Pool and hence updated for all caches at once.
-One can update or remove objects with domain-specific logic (e.g, remove a transaction from a cached list if it is cancelled, otherwise update).

 ## What problem does mnemosyne solve?